-Letter E Insert your logo
+Letter E

-Further to your application requesting a case review to be done in respect of the anti-social behaviour you have experienced and which you feel is continuing.
+Further to your application requesting a case review to be done in respect of the antisocial behaviour you have experienced and which you feel is continuing.

 As outlined in the earlier letter, the first step to collate information from relevant bodies and responsible authorities that have been involved in your case has been completed.